camptocamp/c2cgeoportal/doc/developer/debugging.rst

 Multiple dev on one server
 ..........................

-When you want to run multiple instances on the same server you should:
+When you want to run multiple instances on the same server, you should:

 - Use the global front
 - Use a different docker tag for each instance